 As seen in Section 3, the East African countries have similar energy production and consumption characteristics.
-Traditional biomass represents by far the largest category of energy produced (Table 7).
+Traditional biomass represents by far the largest part of primary energy produced (Table 7).
 The extensive use of combustible waste and biomass causes deforestation and contributes to environmental degradation.
-All the East African countries import petroleum products, mainly for transport and some for electricity production, which is not desirable in times of environmental awareness and high oil prices.
+All the East African countries import petroleum products, mainly for transport and some for electricity production, which is not desirable with respect to the environment and global warming in particular.
 Instead local renewable energy sources should be preferred, at least as far as their availability allows.
-For the countries surrounding the East African Rift System (EARS) (Figure 2) with its volcano-tectonic activity, their high-temperature geothermal resources have the potential to play a much bigger role and even become one of the most electricity important resources for production (Teklemariam, 2008).
-Renewable energy sources (hydro, wind, solar, geothermal, etc.) have only represented a small portion of the total primary energy production, averaging 2% for hydropower, wind, geothermal and solar production combined low-temperature type, and thus the practical utilization is mainly limited to direct uses, such as space heating, agriculture, aquaculture, spas and recreation, etc. Electrical production through binary stations might though be possible at a few locations.
+For the countries surrounding the East African Rift System (EARS) (Figure 2) with its volcano-tectonic activity, their hightemperature geothermal resources have the potential to play a much bigger role and even become one of the most important resources for electricity production (Teklemariam, 2008).
+Renewable energy sources (hydro, wind, solar, geothermal) have only accounted for a small portion of the total primary energy production (TPES), averaging only 7% in 2017 when looking at numbers for selected countries in E-Africa (Table 7).